Classroom Support Services

 Social Media Design

-Social media is the perfect medium to connect with customers and drive impact for long-term business success.
+Social media is a great medium to connect with customers and potentially drive impact for longterm business success.
 In this activity, students will create a social media strategy by learning to find their voice and creating digital content for their own personal branding and identity campaigns.

 Advanced TinkerCad Circuits